 NFS or Network file system is a distributed filesystem protocol.
-It allows a remote host to mount filesystem over a network and interact that filesystem much like local storage is accessed.
+It allows a remote host to mount a filesystem over a network and interact with that filesystem much like local storage is accessed.

 To start file-sharing you need to set up the NFS server and client components of NFS.
 Now follow the given steps to install the NFS server in Ubuntu 20.04 LTS.

 Open your terminal and execute the following command –